tldr-pages/tldr/pages/linux/gsettings.md

 `gsettings list-recursively {{org.example.schema}}`

 - Set the value of a key.
-Fails if key doesn't exist or value is outside range:
+Fails if the key doesn't exist or the value is out of range:

 `gsettings set {{org.example.schema}} {{example-key}} {{value}}`